mcfnord/rml/src/dishonest.md

 I never intended to communicate a threat to murder, and intent is a critical part of felony law.
 Some of the people who claimed to be victims worked very hard to project criminal intent upon me.
-Upon realizing this, the prosecutor should have noticed and quit the whole thing. ([Mark knows how intent works in felony law.](http://komonews.com/news/local/prosecutors-want-harsh-punishment-for-teen-suspects-in-accidental-gunfire-at-tacoma-school))
+Upon realizing this, the prosecutor should have quit the whole thing. ([Mark knows how intent works in felony law.](http://komonews.com/news/local/prosecutors-want-harsh-punishment-for-teen-suspects-in-accidental-gunfire-at-tacoma-school))
 Instead, Mark Lindquist dug up 7 people as victims, and in 7 distinct instances, the judge said nope.
 That's not one error, but 7 errors in judgement.
 That record is a crappy use of County resources.
 Why did Mark make these